 Not only did I begin seeing results in my clients’ body measurements and lab results, but in their self-awareness, confidence, balance, creativity, productivity, and life satisfaction as a whole.

 One thing always leads to another, right?
 I didn’t stop there.

 I became fascinated with the energetics of food, breathwork, and meditation.
 With the neuroscience of mindfulness, and stress reduction for health, creativity, and production.
 As a trauma-informed holistic nutritionist, I am deeply sympathetic to (and keenly aware of) the nervous system’s role in our health.
-My own struggles enabled me to ask about, and investigate, the connections between adverse childhood conditions and wellness struggles, and I place a deep importance on this aspect of whole-person wellness as a result.
+My own struggles enabled me to ask about, and investigate, the connections between adverse childhood experiences and wellness struggles, and I place a deep importance on this aspect of whole-person wellness as a result.